WebQit/docs/subscript/docs/README.md

 ## What's A Dependency Thread?

-You could say it's the dependency chain involving two or more JavaScript expressions. 👇
+Think of it as the dependency chain involving two or more JavaScript expressions. 👇

 ```js
 let count = 10, doubleCount = count * 2, quadCount = doubleCount * 2;